FranzLuepke/NodeJS_ROS_Test/README.md

 node src/rosAndServer.js
 ```

 Then you have to write from a client, in this repository there are two examples of clients, the one used in *Run basic web socket server an client* and the following one that also has a web server.
+(This won't work if server is not running)
 ```
 node src/frontendWithSocket.js
 ```